argsan/git/readme.md

 Please run the cli script located under Solace-Demo file name Solace-Demo/Sample-Message-VPM.cli.

 How to run the application
-Run the file IRCTCMessageManager.
+Run the file DataFechingFactory.
 Or buid a executable jar and then run the same Start your webserver where you have deployed Solace-Demo application Hit the url http://<YOUR HOST>:<YOUR PORT>/Solace-Demo/index.html